mythxn/kata-playground/README.md

 6. Streamline the method for optimal performance through refactoring.

-# How to initialize the kata?
+# How to initialize the playground?
 ```shell
 python -m venv env
 source env/bin/activate